 Many people generalize Gen Z by things like participation trophies and the mindset that “everyone is a winner.”
 While this may be true in some cases, this is not how the real world works — and you need to make that clear when holding them accountable.

 Unfortunately, one of the current defining factors of this generation is a gap in skills and what is needed in the workforce.
-According to a review by the book Gen Z @ Work, the author found that 92% of Gen Z’s are concerned that they do not have the training or experience needed to successfully enter the workforce.
+According to a review of the book Gen Z @ Work, the author found that 92% of Gen Z are concerned that they do not have the training or experience needed to successfully enter the workforce.
 Furthermore, technology is taking over many menial and entry-level tasks that often fall to interns and new hires.

 Although managers should certainly try to perpetuate a positive outlook on the opportunities that lie ahead for this younger generation, it is important to make sure that Gen Z’s ideology doesn’t turn into visions of grandeur.
 This can be done by encouraging specialized knowledge that is focused on key areas of expertise.
 If possible, provide opportunities through your company to help them learn new skills and help to fill the gaps that will be increasing as technology becomes even more important in the workplace.

 4. Make Wellness an Integral Part of Work

 Generation Z has also grown up during a time when wellness is mainstream.
 “Sitting is the new smoking” became a popular phrase within the past few years, and Gen Z has grown up in a world where things like standing desks and corporate yoga classes are the norm.
 Mental and physical health is crucial to a person’s well-being, regardless of age.
 However, employers need to accept that this group will not be willing to compromise when it comes to their health, especially in the workplace.